Coworking Canada Unconference

 Makeshift Workspace

 Monique Cherrie is a respected entrepreneur and founder, with 5 years of experience operating the much-loved Makeshift Workspace in Vancouver, BC.
-Monique has also served as the Chair of Coworking BC – British Columbia’s Coworking Collective.
-Monique joins us to share her personal coworking journey, and will provide us with more context to understand the unique coworking landscape across Vancouver.
+Monique serves on the board of Coworking Canada, and she has also served as the Chair of Coworking BC – British Columbia’s Coworking Collective.

 Kia Rahmani is the CEO and Founder at Optix, with nearly 15 years of experience in the coworking industry, spanning service, technology, and operations.
 His extensive background gives him a deep understanding of the coworking and flex space landscape.